coloclue/peering/README.md

 ## How to peer? ##

-If you are connected to AMS-IX, NL-IX, Asteroid Amsterdam, SPEED-IX, LSIX, FrysIX, DE-CIX, France-IX or SwissIX you can set up BGP sessions with AS8283.
+If you are connected to AMS-IX, NL-IX, Asteroid Amsterdam, SPEED-IX, InterIX, FrysIX, DE-CIX, France-IX or SwissIX you can set up BGP sessions with AS8283.
 Make sure you accept `AS8283:AS-COLOCLUE` (100 prefixes max).